divergentti/airquality/esp32/esp32-mhz19-ili9341-touchscreen/README.md

 Same with ampy, if you transder files, remember to use / instead of \.
 Example: ampy -p COM4 put drivers\WIFICONN_AS.py drivers/WIFICONN_AS.py works ok, but if you use \, then you will see file in the root of filesystem named drivers\\WIFICONN_AS.py

+Added Dew Point calculation to the main screen as well as altitude calculation.
+Changed white bottom line "touch and wait details" so that if Airqaulity is not ready, line do not show.
+This avoids null value screen, which is just skipped in the rotation loop if happens (try: expect: type error).

+Added Sensor monitor, System monitor and Network monitor screen to the rotation.

+MQTT listens broker uptime $SYS/broker/uptime messages and updates broker uptime value for the Network monitor screen.

 Update 28.01.2020: